 Methodology: We use a material amount of generator fuel at two events: Farm Progress and the Fort Lauderdale International Boat Show.
 Fuel usage in generators at both events is collected by local Operations teams based on their financial records and tracking systems.
 All offices with over 50 colleagues are also report any generator fuel used during the reporting year.
-Metrics: Scope 1 CO2e emissions from generator fuel (A) Definition: Consumption of generator fuel & CO2e emissions from consumption of generator fuel Boundaries: All Informa offices and events Methodology: We apply the relevant DEFRA emission factors for diesel fuel (gross caloric value) to our diesel generator fuel consumption data (as calculated above).
+Metrics: Scope 1 CO2e emissions from generator fuel (A) Definition: Consumption of generator fuel & CO2e emissions from consumption of generator fuel.
+Boundaries: All Informa offices and events.

+Methodology: We apply the relevant DEFRA emission factors for diesel fuel (gross caloric value) to our diesel generator fuel consumption data (as calculated above).
 Metric: Scope 1 emissions from refrigerants (A) Definition: CO2e emissions from refrigerants leaks Boundaries: All Informa offices Methodology: We conducted an audit of air-conditioning units (based on DEFRA guidance) at a sample of offices from around the world to estimate the average leakage rate and average emissions per m2 of occupied office space.
-We extrapolate this emissions average to all offices to calculate a total CO2e emissions from refrigerants.
+We extrapolate these emissions average to all offices to calculate a total CO2e emissions from refrigerants.
 Metric: Electricity consumption Definition: Electricity consumption (in kWh) at all Informa offices and warehouses Boundaries: All Informa sites Methodology: Consumption data is sought for each site with over 50 colleagues and entered in the Accuvio system by local offices.
 For offices with smart meters, the Sustainability team obtains the consumption data from our energy bureau provider Stark or from the energy supplier portal and upload it into Accuvio.
-For each office, any gaps in data are estimated in our reporting system Accuvio in the following manner:
+For each office, any gaps in data are estimated in our reporting system Accuvio in the following manner: 1) if actual data was provided for 50% or more of days in the year, data gaps are filled by taking the average office consumption per m2 (based on the actual data for that office during year); 2) if actual data was provided for less than 50% of days in the year, annual data is estimated by taking the global consumption average per m2 (based on all available consumption data for the year).
+Electricity consumption at warehouses where we do not have actual consumption data is estimated based on an average of consumption at other warehouses.
+This average is different from the office consumption average.
+Metrics: Location-based & market-based scope 2 CO2e emissions (A) Definition: Location-based & market-based scope 2 CO2e emissions from consumption of electricity